gillianyiwang/PDFMerger/README.md

  **macOS**
 - Open System Settings and navigate to `Privacy & Security`.
 - Scroll to the bottom, where you'll see a message about the app being blocked.
-- Click `Use Anyway` to allow the app to run.
+- Click `Open Anyway` to allow the app to run.
 - If prompted again when opening the app, click `Open`.

 ## Features